Winter getaways within easy reach of the USA

 Winter escapes

-Belize for its barrier reef...
+Belize: for its barrier reef

 Perhaps the most famous site in Belize is its beautiful barrier reef.
-A UNESCO World Heritage Site, this reef system is second only in size to Australia’s Great Barrier Reef and teems with marine life, from manatees and turtles to fantastical corals and a rainbow of fish.
+A UNESCO World Heritage Site, this reef system is second only in size to Australia’s Great Barrier Reef and teems with marine life, from manatees and turtles to fantastical corals and fish.
 Yet this small central American nation has an array of inland jewels too; deep in the rainforest, jaguars prowl beneath black howler monkeys and toucans.

 Suzanne Pratt/Shutterstock

-...and ancient Mayan temples
+Belize: to explore its ancient Mayan temples

-Belize is also home to spectacular Mayan ruins such as Caracol, a vast ceremonial site dating from the 6th century that once covered an area of 77 square miles (200sq km).
+Belize is also home to spectacular Mayan ruins such as Caracol, a vast ceremonial site dating from the 6th century that once covered an area of 77 square miles (200sqkm).
 If you want to see all that wonder for yourself, fly to Belize City from airports including Atlanta, Houston, Miami, Dallas and Los Angeles.
-Most flights only take between two and three hours, and carriers include United, American and Alaska.
+Most flights take between two and three hours, and carriers include United, American and Alaska.

 Love this?
 Follow us on Facebook for more travel inspiration